Robotic-Neck/robotic_neck_micro_ros/README.md

 <p align="left">
   <img width="380" height="270" src="/docs/imgs/PCB.png">
 </p>
 We sought to optimize the space so that it was compatible with the structure of the platform.
-It has space reserved for the Raspberry Pi Pico and the double H-bridge.
-In addition, the connections were organized so that they were orderly and avoid disconnection problems.
+It has areas reserved for the Raspberry Pi Pico and the double H-bridge.
+In addition, the connections were organized so that they were orderly and avoided disconnection problems.

 ## Installation and configuration
 To put this system into operation, it is important to follow a series of installation and configuration steps.